The Foundation for a Meaningful Life

 The Lower School music program is based on the educational philosophy of Zoltán Kodály and incorporates other methods, including Orff and Dalcroze.
 Children acquire musical skills and appreciation through singing, speaking, listening, games, movement, music reading and writing, improvisation, composition, and playing instruments.
 Students also perform in school concerts and plays.
 Students are exposed to a repertoire of music from folk songs and world music to classical music.
 As music is a language of emotion, the music curriculum supports Fay’s core value of Wellness of Mind, Body, and Spirit by supporting the development of children’s emotional intelligence.

-Grade four goals include review of all grade three concepts; identification and demonstration of the extended do pentatonic scale (low la, low so, high do); recognition of the do, la, and so pentatonic scales; reading whole notes and whole rests; identifying uneven rhythms (syncopation); identifying 1/2 steps; learning the solfege tone fa, identifying tetrachords and hexachords, learning about key signatures; identifying meter of 3, and singing in harmony.
-Fourth grade students continue their study of the soprano recorder at a more advanced level.
+Grade four goals include review of all grade three concepts; identification and demonstration of the extended do pentatonic scale (low la, low so, high do); recognition of the do, la, and so pentatonic scales; reading whole notes and whole rests; identifying uneven rhythms (syncopation); identifying half steps; learning the solfege tone fa, identifying tetrachords and hexachords, learning about key signatures; identifying meter of 3, and singing in harmony.
+Fourth graders continue their study of the soprano recorder at a more advanced level.

 • Art